 My last piece of best practice is the mantra of ERP consultants around the world: know why you’re implementing ERP.
 This doesn’t have its own number in the list because it informs each of the points above and should be applied at every stage of the process.
 Good ERP consultants will ask ‘what does your company need to achieve?’, rather than ‘what do you want the software to do?’.

-Every successful Epicor ERP implementation (and those that select other software vendors) is based on a clear vision.
+Every successful Epicor implementation (and those that select other software vendors) is based on a clear vision.
 Make sure your company carefully defines its requirements, establishes key metrics and clearly articulates the benefits it expects to receive from the implementation.
 This will make them much easier to achieve.